argius/Stew4/FEATURE.md

 Implementation
 :   Improved implementation with Java6.
     Specifically, Unnecessary classes was removed, and some codes ared replaced with more fitting APIs.

-## Others
+## Other Notes

+A connector config file (connector.properties) is compatible to version 3.